 Open a recipe, and then press the Calendar button in the toolbar to add that recipe as a new meal.

 Select the date for this meal, and then the meal type (

-These actions are accessed by pressing the actions button in the upper right corner of the week pane.
+These actions are accessed by pressing the Actions button in the upper left toolbar.

 The settings panel allows you to configure Paprika's default behavior.